waarning/basic/README.md

 # These are my personal Python/Visual Studio C# projects
-Zipped folders are Visual Studio C#
+c# are my projects using Visual Studio c# .NET